ntop/docker-ntop/README.md

 This repository contains configuration files used to generate Docker images registered on [Dockerhub](https://hub.docker.com/u/ntop).

+Ntop license generation and verification uses the names and number of all locally attached network interfaces.
+If the license used within the Docker is the same as the one used on the host OS, the containers must [use host networking](https://docs.docker.com/network/host/).
+For docker-compose, see the [Compose file reference](https://docs.docker.com/compose/compose-file/compose-file-v3/#network_mode).

 ## Prerequisites

 In order to use the PF_RING tools or take advantage of the PF_RING acceleration when using the ntop